 We asked the participants to complete 3 main tasks thinking aloud to understand their holistic experience with the character-learning tool.

-We move the data to a Miro board and created Affinity Diagrams to map out and consolidate a large amount of information.
-We discussed the scope and severity of each finding and determined what needs to be prioritized.
+We moved the findings to a Miro board and created Affinity Diagrams to consolidate and categorize large data.
+We discussed the scope and severity of each theme and determined what needs to be prioritized.

-I took a lead and designed the vial examples of our proposed solutions.
+After discussing the design recommendations with the team, I designed the visual examples of our proposed solutions.

 Scope: Mid